Oz Powerball Review

 Oz Powerball is a weekly game played on Thursdays.
 One of the changes in this lottery in March was adding an 8th division prize, which increased the overall odds of winning to 1 in 13.
 Players choose six regular numbers from 1 to 40 and 1 Powerball from 1 to 20 using two drums.

 PowerHit Me at Oz Powerball

-There is another option which allows a player to choose all the Powerball numbers (that’s the 1 through 20 drum).
+Another option allows a player to choose all the Powerball numbers (that’s the 1 through 20 drums).
 PowerHit (also called in some Aussie states Power20 or PowerPik) increases your odds and costs about $34.

-Tthe big jackpot requires correctly choosing 6 winning numbers plus the Powerball and starts out at a minimum of AUD 3 million.
-It’s a rollover lottery so if the big jackpot isn’t won, it increases in size.
-Estimates suggest that once it gets over 10 million, it will increase by that weekly until the big jackpot is won.
+The big jackpot requires correctly choosing 6 winning numbers, plus the Powerball, and starts at a minimum of AUD 3 million.
+It’s a rollover lottery, so if the big jackpot isn’t won, it increases in size.
+Estimates suggest that once it gets over 10 million, it will increase weekly until the big jackpot is won.
 If there is more than one winner, prizes are shared.

-This game is open to anyone anywhere as long as you are 18 years of age or older depending on your personal jurisdiction.
-It is tax free in Australia though a player who wins in another country might have tax ramifications there.
-I think I’d find a way to keep it off shore wherever I win from!
-It can be played online or if you’re in Australia, simply buy a ticket in a store.
+This game is open to anyone, anywhere, as long as you are 18 years of age or older, depending on your jurisdiction.
+It is tax-free in Australia, though a player who wins in another country might have tax ramifications there.
+I’d find a way to keep it offshore wherever I win from!
+It can be played online or if you’re in Australia, buy a ticket in a store.

 Oz Powerball has been around since 1996 though it has gone through a few changes, namely this last March.
 It is an official lottery supervised by the government of Australia.
-The game is administered by Tattersall’s who also run a bunch of other lotteries, games and sports betting.
-These folks are professionals who definitely know what they are doing.
-Of course that also means they attract a lot of scams.
+The game is administered by Tattersall’s, who also run a bunch of other lotteries, games, and sports betting.
+These folks are professionals who know what they are doing.
+Of course, that also means they attract a lot of scams.

 Customer Service at Oz Powerball